 Did you notice the similarity between these two definitions?
 In Machine Learning, the computer learns from historical data instead of writing programs or functions.
 That's why both definitions include the phrase "without explicit programming."

 Why do we need Machine Learning if we already have traditional programming, which allows us to write thousands of lines of code?
 For example, consider the ball-catching robot example.
 What if we use if/else conditions to cover all the cases of robot positions?
-Why use Machine Learning then?
-The answer is simple: the positions that a robot can take are limited, which can only be in a defined arena where we carry out the task of catching the ball.
-But covering all scenarios using if/else conditions would be challenging.
+Why use Machine Learning, then?
+The answer is simple: a robot's positions are limited, which can only be in a defined arena where we catch the ball.
+But covering all scenarios using if/else conditions would be challenging if we keep increasing the arena for our robot.

 Consider coding a self-driving car on the road.
-Is it possible for someone to cover all cases using traditional programming?
+Can someone cover all cases happening on the road using traditional programming?
 No, the possibilities of scenarios are infinite.
 That's where Machine Learning comes in.
 It can learn automatically for different scenarios and improve its experience based on new experiences.

 Handwritten character recognition: There are billions of people out there, and two persons' handwriting barely matches.
 If we opt for traditional programming to identify the characters in handwritten documents, we might never cover all the cases.

 Email Spam/Non-spam classification: Based on the content of the email, we classify whether that is spam or non-spam.
 Every professional person in the world daily gets around 150 emails on average.
 Suppose we traditionally programmed our computer that if an email contains these sets of words/links/phrases, then mark it as spam.
-Don't you think spammers will quickly get the hint that their emails are marked as spam when they are sending these sets?
+Would spammers likely quickly get the hint that their emails are marked as spam when sending words from these sets?
 They will easily find an alternative, and now we have to program our computer again for those alternatives.

 Face Recognition: All computer vision tasks involve billions of image pixels (one unit of image).
 We can not explicitly write programs to perform functions on various pixels.

-If we have to define the technology application term Automation, we could say that human involvement is minimised.
+If we have to define the technology application term Automation, human involvement is minimized.
 We generally take the help of machines by programming them.
-So if a computer program is automation, then Machine Learning is automating the automation process.
+So if a computer program is an "automation", then Machine Learning is "automating the automation process".

 Enjoy learning, Enjoy algorithms!